The club has three ways that you can get free membership for the year following the activity

 1. Marshalling or helping at club events in a calendar year

 You need four points or more to qualify for free membership for the next year

-You get 2 points for helping at each of: Club Road Race (Mar), Open 25m TT (Sep), Jonathan Noble Cyclo-Cross (Sep) and for timekeeping at the club evening time trials.
+You get 2 points for helping at each of: Club Road Race, Open TT, Cyclo-Cross Race and for timekeeping at the club evening time trials.

 You get 1 point for helping at each of the four club evening time trials:

 2-up 10 (Apr and Aug) or 3-up 10 (Aug) or Hill Climb (Aug/Sep)

 2. Introduce a new member to the club